PrefectHQ/prefect/docs/concepts/work-queues.md

 Work queues organize work that [agents](#agent-overview) can pick up to execute.
 Work queue configuration determines what work will be picked up.

 Work queues contain scheduled runs from any deployments that match the queue criteria.
-Criteria is based on _tags_ &mdash; all runs that have the tags defined on the queue will be picked up.
+Criteria is based on deployment _tags_ &mdash; all runs for deployments that have the tags defined on the queue will be picked up.

-These criteria can be modified at any time, and agent processes requesting work for a specific queue will only see matching runs.
+These criteria can be modified at any time, and agent processes requesting work for a specific queue will only see matching flow runs.

 ### Work queue configuration